rpulivarthy/sdnd-finding-lane-lines/README.md

 </br>
 3. Reflection:
     The current pipeline works in detecting the images with standard slopes more like straight lines.
     The current pipeline will fail on the turning roads.
+    Applying the region of interest helped in correctly predicting the lanes.
+    Using HSL will help in identifying the lanes under different conditions.